Need help with booking? Send us a message.

 Arrival in Kathmandu with airport pickup arranged

-Helambu Ama Yangri Trekking is a stunning and moderately challenging trek located close to Kathmandu, offering breathtaking mountain views, deep cultural immersion, and serene Himalayan landscapes.
+Helambu Ama Yangri Trekking is a stunning, moderately challenging trek near Kathmandu, offering breathtaking mountain views, deep cultural immersion, and serene Himalayan landscapes.
 Managed by Asiana Treks and Tours, this 11-day itinerary is ideal for trekkers looking to avoid the more commercial routes while still experiencing the grandeur of the Himalayas.

 Important notes to consider: